I tried running After Effects with AWS Deadline Cloud's CMF + my own S3 conda channel

 chmod +x aftereffects-26.0/recipe/build.sh

-Before building, replace the version in meta.yaml (25.1 → 26.0) and the sha256 of the source with those from the zip uploaded in Phase 2.
-Also replace sourceArchiveFilename in deadline-cloud.yaml with the one for 26.0.
-The build command is as follows:
+Before building, replace the version in meta.yaml (25.1 → 26.0) and the source sha256 with those of the zip uploaded in Phase 2.
+Also replace sourceArchiveFilename in deadline-cloud.yaml with the 26.0 version.
+The build is executed as follows.

 mkdir -p archive_files